minimaxir/hacker-news-undocumented/README.md

 Complaining about being downvoted is discouraged and usually results in even more downvotes.

-If the comment desaturation makes Hacker News difficult to read, you can install the CSS extension [discussed here](https://news.ycombinator.com/item?id=16426569).
+If the comment desaturation makes Hacker News difficult to read,  you can click on the comment's timestamp to go to its page where the comment will no longer be faded, or you can install the CSS extension [discussed here](https://news.ycombinator.com/item?id=16426569).

 ### Flagging/Vouching

-If a user has **30 Karma**, they can flag submissions.
-Although submissions cannot be downvoted, flags act as a "super" downvote and enough flags will strongly reduce the rank of the submission, or kill it entirely (flagging is *supposed* to be used for submissions which are spam/off-topic, but that isn't always the case in practice).
+If a user has **31 Karma**, they can flag submissions.
+Although submissions cannot be downvoted, flags act as a "super" downvote and enough flags will strongly reduce the rank of the submission, or kill it entirely (flagging is supposed to be used for submissions which are which break the site guidelines, but that isn't always the case in practice).
 A submission that's flagged to death will have a `[flagged]` tag.
 Comments behave similarly.

-In contrast, a `[dead]` submission is either killed by a moderator or by the software.
+A `[dead]` submission (that does not also show `[flagged]`) is killed by a moderator or by the software.
+They will only be shown to users who have `showdead` enabled in their profile.
+A submission can simultaneously be `[flagged]` and `[dead]`.

-If a user has **30 Karma**, they can also [vouch](https://blog.ycombinator.com/two-hn-announcements/) for a `[flagged]` or `[dead]` submission/comment.
-A vouched submission/comment has its rank restored, but it can be `[flagged]` again at which point it can't be re-vouched.
+If a user has **31 Karma**, they can also [vouch](https://blog.ycombinator.com/two-hn-announcements/) for a `[dead]` submission/comment.
+A vouched submission/comment has its rank restored (and potentially improved as the vouch can counteract the effects of flags), but it can be `[dead]` again at which point it can't be re-vouched.

-### Setting top color
+### Setting Top Color

-If a user has **250 Karma**, they can set the color of the top bar in their profile settings.
+If a user has **251 Karma**, they can set the color of the top bar in their profile settings.
 The default is #ff6600.
 Here's the [complete set](https://news.ycombinator.com/topcolors) of colors users have set.

-### Duplicate Submissions

-Hacker News encourages a single discussion on a given story.
-All others are marked as a `[dupe]` and will be killed without the ability to vouch.
-This includes articles which are insubstantial variations of an earlier widely-discussed submission.

 ### Anti-Voting Manipulation